RESEARCH STARTER

 The Cocopah lived with little formal government.
 They held a strong sense of Indigenous unity, with the family being the basic unit within the nation.
 Chiefs held an advisory role, maintaining intertribal peace and conducting religious ceremonies.
 Shamans were held in high regard and accompanied chiefs on war parties.
 War raids were well organized, with the warriors using bows and arrows, clubs, heavy sticks, round hide shields, and feathered staves.

 According to the Cocopah Indian Tribe, membership numbers totaled around 1,000 in the mid-2020s.
 Most members lived on or near the Cocopah Indian Reservation, established in 1917, in Yuma County, Arizona, along the Colorado River.
 The reservation comprised three noncontiguous pieces of land called the East, West, and North Reservations.
-The nation had a constitution and tribal council and was recognized by the federal government as a sovereign Indigenous nation.
-The nation provided various social services for its members and participated in cultural preservation.
-They participated in environmental stewardship, securing funding for habitat restoration in the Colorado River Delta.
-The Cocopah Indian Tribe also participated in economic development projects such as the Cocopah Casino & Resort, Wild River Family Entertainment Center, and Cocopah Bend Golf Course.
-A small number of Cocopah people also lived in Mexico.
+The nation established a constitution and a tribal council and is recognized by the federal government as a sovereign Indigenous nation.
+Various social services are available for members, and many members participate in cultural preservation efforts and environmental stewardship, including securing funding for habitat restoration in the Colorado River Delta.
+The Cocopah Indian Tribe has also participated in economic development projects, including the Cocopah Casino & Resort, Wild River Family Entertainment Center, and Cocopah Bend Golf Course.
+Around 300 Cocopah people (Cucapá or Es péi) also lived in Mexico in the early twenty-first century.

 Bibliography